barafael/barafael.github.io/_posts/2017-11-15-Pondering-Language-Features-(subjective).md

 * Preprocessor/Macro System
 * Types which constrain a numeric variable to a certain interval
     * Resolved at runtime or compile time
+* There are no exceptions, so is `defer` necessary?

 ## How to avoid NULL
 ## How to handle Pointers